helyOSFramework/helyos-documentation/docs/source/7-FAQ/7-index.rst

 I want to use an online server for path calculation (or map information) which has its own API.
 How can I integrate with helyOS?
 --------------------------------------------------------------------------------------------------------------------------------
-You need to make a small service to convert from the original API to the helyOS API and register it as a microservice in the dashboard.
+You need to build a proxy-service, which is a small service to convert from the original API to the helyOS API and register it as a microservice in the dashboard.
 Since the helyOS API is extremely simple, this can be done with a few lines of code.